kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Kill a Rancor**
 - The rancor in the Taris sewers counts, even if you use the synthesized odor to make it eat a grenade.

+**Kill All 7 Trandoshan Smugglers**
+- These appear in Suvam Tam's shop after you obtain all five Star Maps and visit his shop at least three times.
+You must kill all seven Trandoshans to fulfill this task, but you do not need to talk to Suvam afterwards.

 **Kill Bastila**
 - This refers to the battle on the Star Forge.
 You must kill her at the end, either through combat or through a cutscene.
 If this is your last task, timing ends when the final blow hits in either case.